AniketD23/whitelist_search/README.md

 # whitelist_search
-restrict searches to multiple websites
+Restrict searches to multiple websites

+To run, make sure you have Flask installed, then in the whitelist-search-engine directory run the command "flask -A routes.py run"